silbusch/IceChaRt/README.md

 ## Read SIGRID-3 code: `read_sigrid3()`

 The georeferenced version of the following ice chart has been downloaded.
+In the following, the SIGRID-3 table of EggCodes for the following polygons:

+- JJ (ID: 309
+- EE (ID: 310)
+- GG (ID: 311)
+- Land (ID: 312)
-In the following, the SIGRID-3 table of EggCodes for the polygons JJ (ID: 309), EE (ID: 310), GG (ID: 311), Land (ID: 312), and X (ID: 313) is read using the function and converted into understandable text.
+- X (ID: 313)

+is read using the function and converted into understandable text.

 ![sc_a11_20201102_WIS55](https://github.com/user-attachments/assets/553cb516-f399-4cb9-8b9e-7a67ca97a365)